Reconstruct Ising Model with Global Optimality via SLIDE: Simulation Studies

 \subsection{Numerical Advantages on Sample Complexity}

-In this part, we leverages the empirical sample complexity $\empn$ to evaluate and compare methods.
+In this part, we leverage the empirical sample complexity $\empn$ to evaluate and compare methods.
 Roughly speaking, $\empn$ is empirical counterpart of $n^*$, recording the minimal numerical sample size that exactly recovers the underlying graphical structure.
-Its detailed definition is deferred to Supplementary Materials.
+Its detailed definition is deferred to the Supplementary Materials.
+We also empirically verify $\empn$ is proportional to $\log p$ and $\ws^{-2}$, which is matched to the sample complexity of SLIDE.
+Please see the Supplementary Materials for detailed results.